awsdocs/aws-lambda-developer-guide/doc_source/images-create.md

 1. On your local machine, create a project directory for your new function\.

-1. Create an app directory in the project directory, and then add your function handler code to the app directory\.
+1. Create a directory named **app** in in the project directory, and then add your function handler code to the app directory\.

 1. Use a text editor to create a new Dockerfile\.